-Christian holds a PhD from the Berlin Graduate School for Transnational Studies (BTS), an MA in European Affairs from Sciences Po in Paris and a BA in Political Science from Ludwig Maximilians University in Munich.
-Furthermore, he was a visiting researcher at the University of Ottawa and at the European University Institute in Florence.
-Christian's PhD research explored the role of sub-federal actors in international trade liberalisation, with a particular focus on the field of public procurement.
+Christian Freudlsperger is postdoctoral researcher at the Hertie School and Research Coordinator at the Jacques Delors Centre.
+Christian holds a PhD from the Berlin Graduate School for Transnational Studies (BTS), an MA from Sciences Po, and a BA from Ludwig Maximilians University.
+He was also a visiting researcher at the European University Institute and the University of Ottawa.

 Christian's doctoral research explored the role of sub-federal actors in international trade liberalisation.
 A monograph based on his thesis, entitled Trade Policy in Multilevel Government: Organizing Openness, is currently forthcoming with Oxford University Press.
 Parts of his PhD research were also published in the Journal of European Public Policy.

 Christian is particularly interested in comparative federalism's contribution to EU studies.
 Currently, he works on a research project on differentiated integration in the EU and asymmetrical federalism in the United States, Canada and Switzerland.
 In addition, Christian investigates the post-Maastricht development of German EU policy.